 Credit is awarded for those students who have attained qualifying scores on Advanced Placement (AP) examinations.
-Credit will be awarded only upon receipt of an official AP score report from the College Board.
-For more information on complete Advanced Placement policies see the Office of Enrollment Management.
+Credit will be awarded only upon receipt of an official AP score report from College Board.
+For more information on complete Advanced Placement policies see the Office of Enrollment Management and Registrar.

-CHANGES IN ENROLLMENT
+CHANGES IN ENROLLMENT: ADD/DROP

-ADD/DROP

 Students who wish to add or drop a course may do so only during the time specified in the College calendar.
-Students cannot add courses after the late enrollment deadline without the consent of the instructor and the Director of Enrollment Management.
+Students cannot add courses after the last day to add/ drop deadline without the consent of the instructor and the Director of Enrollment Management.